pulibrary/bibdata/docs/indexing.md

 Many of these tasks output log messages.

 Because traject does not log to datadog we lose log output for indexing that runs in the background.
-See https://github.com/pulibrary/bibdata#1507
+See https://github.com/pulibrary/bibdata/issues/1507

 ### Hook up your dev instance to the new index to see how it looks

-- Set up an ssh tunnel to the sor index (you can use the pul_solr cap task given above to do this)
+- Set up an ssh tunnel to the solr index (you can use the pul_solr cap task given above to do this)
 - From your local orangelight checkout, run rails and point it to the solr url via your tunnel: `SOLR_URL=http://localhost:[port]/solr/catalog-rebuild rails s`
 - Go to localhost:3000 > advanced search > holding location: pul > search
 - This limits results to items from alma
 - Total number of results tells you how many records are in the index
-- Other advanced search options will show how many records came from ReCAP partner institutions, for example.
-Let's add more things here that we like to check!
+- In advanced search > holding location, search for scsbcul and scsbnypl (and soon scsbhl) to see results only from SCSB indexed records.
+- Do the same search in production and compare the numbers.
+- Any other spot checks you like to do?
+Add them here.

 ### Swap in the new index

 - Run the cap task on pul_solr to swap the aliases
 - Make sure you use the right values for PRODUCTION and REBUILD.
-For example if you just built ont catalog-production2 and are swapping it into production do:
+For example if you just built the full index on catalog-production2 and are swapping it into production do:
 ```
 PRODUCTION=catalog-production2 REBUILD=catalog-production1 bundle exec cap solr8-production alias:swap
 ```